 Your doctor may also recommend you wear a wristwatch-like device called an autograph, which measures your waking rhythms over a period of several days.

-Delayed Sleep Phase Syndrome: Treatment and Outlook
+Delayed Sleep Phase Disorder Treatment and Outlook

 While there is no cure for delayed sleep phase syndrome, the condition can sometimes be effectively managed with the help of light therapy.
 You would be exposed to bright lights in the morning and dim lighting before bed to help restore your circadian rhythms.